moziff/GameOfThrones/README.md

 This was made using IBM services such as dashDB found on IBM Bluemix and RStudio found on IBM Data Science Experience.

-This data is later pushed into Watson Analytics for further observation.
+This data is later pushed into Watson Analytics for further observation, and visuals were displayed on a node.js webapp on IBM BLuemix.